 Why Do Veterans Have Limited Access to Business Loans?

 Perhaps the most common obstacle faced by veteran business owners is their lack of business-related experience.
 When mulling over business loan applications, traditional institutions like banks want to see at least two years in business and extensive credit history.
-Most bank loan recipients have worked in their industries since young adulthood, and have likely been involved in numerous business ventures.
-Banks also prefer borrowers with vast amounts of funding at their disposal, possibly from investors or other wealthy benefactors.
+Most bank loan recipients have worked in their industries since young adulthood and have likely been involved in numerous business ventures.
+Banks also prefer borrowers with vast funding amounts at their disposal, possibly from investors or other wealthy benefactors.

-Veterans, on the other hand, tend to start their businesses entirely on their own, despite having little (if any) experience in their industries.
+On the other hand, veterans tend to start their businesses entirely independently, despite having little (if any) experience in their industries.
 Since they’ve spent their lives in the military, they haven’t had the time to build up extensive credit histories.
 Many veterans possess the skills to grow their businesses.
-But when loan underwriters look at their resumés, all they see is limited time in business, no experience in finance or sales, and lower working capital.
+But when loan underwriters look at their resumés, all they see is limited time in business, no finance or sales experience, and lower working capital.

-Todd Connor, a Navy veteran and the CEO of the Bunker Labs incubator for veteran-owned businesses, told Inc. in 2016 that today’s veterans have a particularly difficult time finding investors.
+Todd Connor, a Navy veteran and the CEO of the Bunker Labs incubator for veteran-owned businesses, told Inc. in 2016 that today’s veterans have an incredibly difficult time finding investors.
 Most of them come from military families, so their social circle is primarily made up of other veterans.
-The only veterans with outside networks are high-ranking officers with connections to elite academies like West Point, Todd said.
+Todd said the only veterans with outside networks are high-ranking officers with connections to elite academies like West Point.

 What Can Veterans Do to Improve Eligibility for Business Loans?